The History of Life Coaching - it's origins and development is an interesting story and an important one for aspiring life coaches to know.

 It has become accepted, worldwide, that a properly trained professional coach can be a real asset to the individuals and businesses in helping people towards more effectiveness and productivity in personal, professional and business situations.

-So if you are considering becoming a life coach, just know that if you go about it the right way and get training and have a recognized life coaching qualification you are entering an established and growing profession with many possible jobs and opportunities and a long-term future.
+So if you are considering becoming a life coach, just know that if you go about it the right way and get training and have a recognized life coaching certification you are entering an established and growing profession with many possible jobs and opportunities and a long-term future.

 Return to top of History of Life Coaching